ABSanthosh/SWENG-881--Course-Project/Readme.md

 - Risk of silent failure (e.g., skipping incorrect lines, misplacing delimiters)
 - Validating proper exception throwing on invalid or edge input

 JUnit was utilized to test both methods.
 [PlantUML](https://plantuml.com) was used to design the CFGs.
 The [Graph Coverage web application](https://cs.gmu.edu:8443/offutt/coverage/GraphCoverage) was utilized to further abstract the CFG into a standardized number node format.
+Mockito was used to mock `IOException` throws for CSVReader.

 **Exploratory Testing**